 Prerequisite: Admission and progression through the program of study All concurrent RSPT courses within the designated semester required.
+(Offered only in spring semester)

 A study of physical, radiological, hemodynamic, laboratory, nutritional, and cardiopulmonary diagnostic assessments.
 Course will emphasize restrictive lung diseases, neuromuscular, and cardiac diseases.
 The use of a microcomputer for application software is required.